 The different colours and patterns in each Classics panel design comes down to what waste material they’re made from.
 What I love about these plastic panels is that due to their recycled nature, each panel has its own distinct pattern.
 There is good consistency within the batch production of each Classics range but each panel is still unique, much like what you get with other hand-made products such as tiles.
 Each subtle variation tells a story of the innovative recycling and manufacturing process.

-A few of my personal favorites from the Classic range are Black Dapple, which is made from recycled chopping boards and plastic packaging, Alba made from yoghurt pots, and Charcoal which is made using plastic packaging waste.
+A few of my personal favourites from the Classic range are Black Dapple, which is made from recycled chopping boards and plastic packaging, Alba made from yoghurt pots, and Charcoal which is made using plastic packaging waste.
 And yes, there does seem to be a bit of a monochromatic thing going on from me here.

 Can I get a bespoke recycled plastic material for my interior design scheme?